-Canada has a thriving expat community.
+What things should take care while finding houses for sale in Canada: Canada has a thriving expat community.
 The country Canada has so much to offer.
-Whether you are looking to move to be closer to family, or taking on a fantastic new business opportunity ,moving to be closer to family or wanting to come here to explore etc.Â
+Whether you are looking to move to be closer to family, taking on a fantastic new business opportunity, moving to be closer to family, or wanting to come here to explore, etc.

 Can foreigners buy property in Canada: